 Private Root Servers

-In 1.2.0 we introduced the ability to add your own user-defined roots.
-Since the data center we inhabit is the planet, a user-defined set of roots is called a moon.
+In ZeroTier One version 1.2.0 we introduced the ability to add your own user-defined roots.
+The logical data center we inhabit is known as a "planet", a user-defined set of roots is called a moon.
 When a node "orbits" a moon, it adds the moon's roots to its root server set.
-Nodes orbiting moons will still use planetary roots, but they'll use the moon's roots if they look faster or if nothing else is available.
+Nodes orbiting moons will still use planetary roots, but they'll use the moons if they look faster or if nothing else is available.

 The next step is to create a world definition using zerotier-idtool